haohao-brian/HAKC/README.md

 # IPv6 module test

 ps.
-This repo is rady-to-go and contains run-kvm.sh, make-image.sh
+This repo is ready-to-go and contains run-kvm.sh, make-image.sh

 ## step 1: compile kernel and get vmlinux:
 ```